 There are guesthouses in more remote locations across the Westfjords, which can appeal to those who want to find a beautifully peaceful spot far from anyone else.
 However, keep in mind that most of the accommodation in this region is only open during summer, as many of the roads here are blocked with snow and inaccessible during winter.
 Information on which roads are open can be found on road.is.

 There are also many pleasant hotels, such as Hotel Framnes, Fosshotel Hellnar, and Hotel Olafsvik.
-Those seeking more elegance will find no better than Hotel Budir, however.
-With its remote location, exquisite restaurant, and incredible views of the Snaefellsjokull glacier, it's a perfect place to unwind; it's also known for having a very romantic ambiance, making it ideal for a couple’s getaway or even a wedding.
+However, those seeking more elegance will find no better than Hotel Budir.
+With its remote location, exquisite restaurant, and incredible views of the Snaefellsjokull glacier, it's a perfect place to unwind; it's also known for having a very romantic ambiance, making it ideal for a couple's getaway or even a wedding.

 The above places are the most visited in Iceland, but accommodation exists in its most remote reaches too.
 The Highlands, for example, are rarely seen outside of group hikes, yet there are several places on its edge where you can stay.

 The Wilderness Centre, Highland Centre, and Thorsmork Volcano Huts are examples that are open year-round; they invite their guests to explore this incredible region during their days and sleep in comfort at night.
-The former two also have a selection of lodgings from shared dorms to private rooms, while the latter also has private cottages.
+The former two also have a range of lodgings, from shared dorms to private rooms, while the latter also has private cottages.

 As mentioned earlier, you can spend several weeks in Iceland without ever needing to stay in a hotel or hostel due to the many camping options available.
 Camping in Iceland can be made easy by taking a self-drive tour in a vehicle with a rooftop tent or traveling in a campervan.